Zonta Foothills Climate Justice Scholarship

 Our 2025 Zonta Foothills Climate Justice Scholarship Recipients

-Our 1st place award of $5,000 was awarded to a team of three University of Colorado graduate students who applied as cohorts: Brigid Mark, Sara Fleming and Mariah Bowman.
+Our 1st place award of $5,000 was awarded to a team of three University of Colorado graduate students who applied as a cohort: Brigid Mark, Sara Fleming and Mariah Bowman.
 These graduate students were recognized for their collaborative work creating and implementing an undergraduate course that helps students determine ways to impact the CU Boulder Climate Action Plan (CAP) and incorporate climate justice into the Plan.

 Brigid Mark